 YKFP staff had the opportunity to take part in and help teach several lessons during the Salmon in the Classroom (or "Students for Salmon") unit.
-YKFP staff taught or helped teach lessons on watersheds and fish habitat in the context of YKFP salmon enhancement work in the Klickitat River Basin in Goldendale and Klickitat schools during October and November.
+YKFP staff taught or helped teach lessons on watersheds and fish habitat in the context of YKFP salmon enhancement work in the Klickitat River Basin in Dallesport, Wishram and Klickitat schools in Spring '08.

-YKFP E&O staff also attended a Parents' Night at Goldendale School showcasing what the students had learned in their Salmon unit.
+YKFP E&O staff also attended a Parents' Night at Klickitat School showcasing what the students had learned in their Salmon unit.
 A YKFP display provided information about historic and current fisheries in the Columbia and Klickitat, and the model the Yakama Nation (YKFP) endorses to rebuild salmon runs in the Klickitat River basin.
-Other elements of the display depicted fisheries biologists, technicians, fish culturists, and habitat experts at work in their respective disciplines.
-YKFP staff was on hand to provide context and answer questions about the school and fishery programs.
+YKFP and USFWS played a game show-style game with all students, parents and teachers in attendance that tested their knowledge of salmon.
+(The students won, of course).